RenderKit/ospray/README.md

 clicking on “world” and creating an “Importer” node will add a new scene importer from a file.
 Changing the filename to an appropriate file will load the scene and propagate the resulting state.
-Exporting and importing the scenegraph is only partially supported at the moment through “ospsg” files.
+Exporting and importing the scene graph is only partially supported at the moment through “ospsg” files.
 Currently, any nodes with Data members will break this functionality, however right clicking and selecting export on the camera or lights nodes for instance will save out their respective state which can be imported on the command line.
-ExampleViewer also functions as an OSPRay state debugger – invalid values will be shown in red up the hierarchy and won’t change the viewer until corrected.
+The Example Viewer also functions as an OSPRay state debugger – invalid values will be shown in red up the hierarchy and will not change the viewer until corrected.

 ### Volume Rendering